This is our disaster response team getting together.

 What was the response team needed for ?

 In 2013, about 170,000 people were affected by the flood on the Limpopo River.
-Many hundreds of thousands of people live on that flood plain in Mozambique.
+Hundreds of thousands of people live on that flood plain in Mozambique.
 The plain is wide and flat.
 So when the Limpopo bursts its banks, large areas of land can be inundated by floods.
-This forces large numbers of people off their farm land and out of their villages.
-They go up to higher ground.
-Sometimes camps need to be set up to concentrate the disaster affected people.
+Then large numbers of people are forced off their farm land and forced out of their villages.
+So they go up to higher ground.
+Sometimes the disaster affected people need to be brought together in camps.
 Concentrated they can be more easily fed and helped.